pmav99/fxr/README.md

 All the above subcommands share the following flags/arguments:

+* `--backup`: The provided value is used as a prefix for the backup files.
+If it is not provided, the changes are being done in-place.
 * `--literal`: When you set this flag, the pattern will not be parsed as a regex.
 * `--raise-if-no-change`: When you set this flag, an exception will be raised if there were no changes in the file.